 How To Choose A Mattress Topper

-Replacing your mattress can be quite expensive, so adding a mattress topper is an effective way to revitalize or change the style of your bed instead.
+Replacing an ageing mattress can be quite expensive, so using a mattress topper is an effective way to revitalise or change the style of your bed instead.

-With some careful research, the right one can significantly improve the way your bed feels, including important areas such as the firmness, comfort, breathability, and motion isolation.
+With some careful research, the right one can significantly improve the way your bed feels.
+The softness, firmness, comfort, warmth, breathability, support, and motion isolation can all be adjusted significantly by adding a mattress topper to your existing mattress.

-In this article, I’ll discuss the key factors that can help inform your decision making.
-I’ll also cover the pros and cons of the main materials used in mattress toppers.
+In this article, I’ll discuss the key factors I think are useful to keep in mind when choosing a topper.
+I’ll also cover the pros and cons of the main materials used if you’re not sure which style might suit you best.

-By cross-referencing the two sections, you’ll hopefully have a clearer idea about which style will be right for you.
+By cross-referencing the two sections, you’ll hopefully have a clearer idea about which type of topper will be right for you.

 Do I need a mattress pad, topper, protector, cover or encasement?